In most European countries, young people are more supportive of the EU than their elders.

 In Italy, Politico reports, the trend is reversed.

-If a referendum on EU membership were held, one in two Italians under the age of 45 would vote to leave.
+If the country were to hold a referendum on EU membership, one in two Italians under the age of 45 would vote to leave.
 Only a quarter of those over 45 would do the same.

 Younger voters’ unhappiness with the EU came from a sense that what’s good for the bloc comes at Italy’s expense.
 Strong majorities among the young said that the migrant crisis showed the EU could not be counted on to help Italy with its biggest challenges.